How a Foreigner Can Obtain Czech Citizenship: A Detailed 2026 Guide

 When applying for Slovenian citizenship through repatriation, you will need to:

-Repatriation is the fastest, most affordable and easiest way to obtain a second citizenship in Slovenia.
+Сitizenship for Slovenian emigrants and descendants is the most affordable way to obtain a second passport.
 You will not have to live in the country for years, take an integration exam, or renounce your passport in your home country.
 With the support of specialized lawyers, it takes up to a year to obtain citizenship.
 Step-by-step support of specialists guarantees a successful result without unnecessary worries and large expenses.

 Naturalization in Slovenia is a rather long and complicated process in which you need to: